Picovoice/porcupine/demo/dotnet/README.md

 ```

 You can use the device index to specify which microphone to use for the demo.
 For instance, if you want to use the Headset
-microphone in the above example, you can invoke the demo application as below
+microphone in the above example, you can invoke the demo application as below:

 ```bash
 dotnet run -c MicDemo.Release -- --keywords picovoice --audio_device_index 1
 ```

 If the problem persists we suggest storing the recorded audio into a file for inspection.
-This can be achieved with
+This can be achieved with:

 ```bash
 dotnet run -c MicDemo.Release -- --keywords picovoice --audio_device_index 1 --output_path ./test.wav